zc9syil5ya/swa-en-christian-sommer/README.md

 ![abb1.png](abb1.png)

-The REST API can reached with curl.
+The server can reached with curl.
 example:
 `http://localhost:8080/entries` and `http://localhost:8080/entries/1`